Ideamaxwu/BADBroker/README.md

 ```

 ## getresults ##
 * Fetch results from a subscribed channel.
-This call is assumed to be made in response to a notification received from the broker that indicates that new results are populated for the subscription and are ready to be fetched.
+This call is assumed to be made in response to a notification received from the broker indicating that new results are populated for the subscription and are ready to be fetched.
 ```
 {
 	"dataverseName": string,